 Step 3: Integrating local AED location information and optional components

 One of the hallmark capabilities of the PulsePoint app is its ability to improve the frequency and speed of AED deployment by providing precise mapping of nearby devices to citizen rescuers in context with their present location.
 Providing information about the location of nearby AED devices can help users be much more effective when responding to an cardiac arrest incident.
 You provide this information via a spreadsheet or other database and PulsePoint will transfer it directly into the application.
 PulsePoint has a powerful AED maintenance portal that will enable you to visually position each device and maintain your AED data as it changes in the future.
 See the Public AED Locations Page for more details.

 Enable Streaming Dispatch Radio

-The PulsePoint app supports streaming dispatch radio, so mobile users can hear dispatch communications.
-This feature is optional but highly recommended to maximize your PulsePoint installation and end-user adoption.
+The PulsePoint app supports streaming radio so mobile users can hear dispatch communications.
+Including a streaming radio feed in your deployment will likely increase community interest and involvement which may ultimately result in better adoption rates and thus better patient outcomes.
 You enable streaming dispatch radio by selecting the Streaming Radio Functionality checkbox on your PulsePoint registration page and entering the URL of your radio stream.
 See the Streaming Radio Channels Page for complete details.

-Testing is complete when both PulsePoint and your agency are satisfied with the accuracy of the interface, as well as the delivery of other PulsePoint elements (splash screen, photos, streaming radio, AED location data, and so on).
-When both parties are satisfied, PulsePoint provides you with a production key, enabling you to proceed to the next step.
+Testing is complete when both PulsePoint and your agency are satisfied with the capabilities of the interface and all other required elements are in place (logos, agency profile, jurisdiction cities, AED locations, etc.).
+When both parties are satisfied PulsePoint will provide you with production API credentials for you to share with your CAD vendor.